SomeHumanBeing13/improved-survival/README.md

 ### World Generation

-In Optimized Survival, there are a few mods that change the world generation that will feel more fresh than the vanilla generation.
+In Improved Survival, there are a few mods that change the world generation that will feel more fresh than the vanilla generation.

 #### Overworld